Tree Protection

 Ancient and Veteran Trees

-There are more Ancient trees in the UK than many other European countries and Wiltshire is home to a large number of ancient and veteran trees.
+There are more Ancient trees in the UK than many other European countries and Wiltshire is home to numerous of ancient and veteran trees.
 Ancient trees are as much a part of our heritage as the historic buildings they often pre-date.
 Ancient trees are among the oldest organisms on the planet making them extremely valuable for the wildlife they support.
 Yet most are not protected.

 Wiltshire has a large ancient tree resource but information on ancient trees in Wiltshire is limited.
 If you would like further information on ancient or veteran trees or would like to find or visit an ancient or veteran tree in Wiltshire search on the Woodland Trust: Ancient Tree Inventory (opens new window).